isomerpages/ogp-buildforgood/pages/Terms & Conditions.md

 <p><strong>&nbsp;&nbsp;</strong>
 </p>
 <p>12.2 You unconditionally and irrevocable undertake to defend, indemnify
-and hold harmless GovTech, SG Eco Fund and the other Public Agencies at all times from and against all liabilities, claims, actions, demands, losses, damages, costs and expenses (including reasonable legal costs and expenses) suffered or incurred by all or any of GovTech, SG Eco Fund and/or the other Public Agencies resulting from: (a) any breach of the Rules by you; (b) any claims and actions alleging that your Submissions infringe the IP of any third party; (c) any harm or damage caused by you to any third party;
+and hold harmless GovTech and the other Public Agencies at all times from and against all liabilities, claims, actions, demands, losses, damages, costs and expenses (including reasonable legal costs and expenses) suffered or incurred by all or any of GovTech and/or the other Public Agencies resulting
-(d) any fraudulent or wilful representation or conduct of you; and/or (e) any contravention of any applicable laws, regulations or guidelines.</p>
+from: (a) any breach of the Rules by you; (b) any claims and actions alleging that your Submissions infringe the IP of any third party; (c) any harm or damage caused by you to any third party; (d) any fraudulent or wilful representation or conduct of you; and/or (e) any contravention of any applicable laws, regulations or guidelines.</p>
 <p>&nbsp;</p>
 <p><strong>13.
 Limitation of Liability</strong>
 </p>
 <p>&nbsp;</p>
-<p>13.1 Without prejudice and in addition to GovTech, SG Eco Fund and/or
+<p>13.1 Without prejudice and in addition to GovTech and/or the other Public
-the other Public Agencies’ other rights, GovTech, SG Eco Fund and/or the other Public Agencies shall not be liable to you or to any third party, even if GovTech, SG Eco Fund and/or the other Public Agencies have been advised of the possibility of such losses, damages or expenses in any way (whether in contract, tort (including negligence) or otherwise) for any losses, damage, expenses (including any direct or indirect, special or consequential damage, loss of income, revenue or profit, lost or damaged data, or damage to your device, software or any other property), whether:
+Agencies’ other rights, GovTech and/or the other Public Agencies shall not be liable to you or to any third party, even if GovTech and/or the other Public Agencies have been advised of the possibility of such losses, damages or expenses in any way (whether in contract, tort (including negligence) or otherwise) for any losses, damage, expenses (including any direct or indirect, special or consequential damage, loss of income, revenue or profit, lost or damaged data, or damage to your device, software or any other property),
-(a) arising out of or relating to the Rules (including these Terms and Conditions); or (b) in relation to or arising in connection with this Competition, including but not limited to your registration and participation in this Competition, and/or access and use of the Platform.</p>
+whether: (a) arising out of or relating to the Rules (including these Terms and Conditions); or (b) in relation to or arising in connection with this Competition, including but not limited to your registration and participation in this Competition, and/or access and use of the Platform.</p>
 <p>&nbsp;</p>
 <p><strong>14.
 Experts and Judges</strong>
 </p>
 <p>&nbsp;</p>
-<p>14.1 <strong>Experts</strong>: GovTech may appoint experts to assist you
+<p>14.1&nbsp;<strong>Experts</strong>: GovTech may appoint experts to assist
-with participating in this Competition.
+you with participating in this Competition.
 You may accept the expert’s assistance at your own discretion and risk.
 GovTech shall not be in any way responsible for any acts or omissions of the experts.</p>
 <p>&nbsp;</p>
-<p>14.2 <strong>Judges</strong>: Submissions will be judged by the panel of
+<p>14.2&nbsp;<strong>Judges</strong>: Submissions will be judged by the panel
-judges appointed by GovTech and SG Eco Fund.
+of judges appointed by GovTech.
 The judges will, in their sole and absolute discretion, select and rank the winning Submissions, Participants and/or teams.
 All decisions by the judges are final and not subject to review, appeal or reconsideration.</p>
 <p>&nbsp;</p>
 <p><strong>15.
 Awards, other benefits and marketing</strong>
 </p>